kanishkanarch/Project-ideas/README.md

 ## Project-ideas
 New project and research ideas

-### 1. Convert raster images to vectorized images and back using bezier surfaces, with zero data loss.
+### 1. Convert rastered bitmap images to vectorized images and back using bezier surfaces, with zero data loss.

 ##### Current methods: